HADAS496/comics-and-Reaganomics-/index.md

 It took until 1980 for Arkham to officially become Arkham Asylum, rather than being referred to as "Arkham Hospital" throughout the 1970s, but the core-narrative never changes: no one gets out of Arkham because of a successful treatment, psychosurgery or antipsychotic drugs, and followed with rehabilitation back to society; and neither do the new, civil-rights informed laws that forbid involuntary confinement of mentally ill people show up in these comics.
 This stagnant portrayal begs the question:

 ### What is the relation between real-life mental health practices of the 1970s and the depicting of the treatment of the criminally insane in Batman’s fictional context?
 Why does Arkham continue to evoke a haunting image of “criminally insane” patients trapped in a labyrinth of custodial settings, when in reality, American society was very much informed by court cases and laws that forbid involuntary confinement?

-What do they have to say for their defense?
-Are these infamous villains genuinely "criminally insane," or could they be more accurately classified under the intriguing term “super-sane,” as comic writer Grant Morrison suggested in his 1989 comic dedicated entirely to Arkham Asylum?
+Already in *Batman* #260 (1974), when Batman is fighting Joker in Arkham Hospital after yet another take-over of the inmates, Joker is portrayed thinking: “How delightful, whatever happens to the Batman, the law can’t hold these homicidal maniacs responsible!”

+{% include figure.html
+  class="center"
+  width="100%"
+  caption="from *Batman* #260, 1974, p.6"
+  image-path="scrollstory/images/for my project/1974 Batman 260 p6.png"
+%}